 A natural starting point, in keeping with the literature, is to consider exogenous variations in the dispersion of TFPQ as the source of countercyclical dispersion in TFPR.
 Consistent with Vavra (2014), shocks to the dispersion of TFPQ do succeed in matching data patterns (ii) and (iii).
 But, in our model, shocks to the dispersion of TFPQ are procyclical and produce procyclical variation in the dispersion of TFPR.
-Thus, shocks to the dispersion of TFPQ alone are unable to match data patterns.
+Thus, shocks to the dispersion of TFPQ alone are unable to match data patterns.6

-This contrasts with Bloom, Floetotto, Jaimovich, Eksten, and Terry (2018).
+The procyclicality of dispersion in TFPQ contrasts with Bloom, Floetotto, Jaimovich, Eksten, and Terry (2018).
 In their setting, uncertainty plays a prominent role.
-However, recent findings of Berger, Dew-Becker, and Giglio (2020) and Dew-Becker and Giglio (2020) casts some doubt on the central role of variations in uncertainty as the source of the countercyclical dispersion.5 This finding also contrasts with Vavra (2014) who also asserts the countercyclical dispersion of TFPQ, without distinguishing it from the distribution of TFPR.
+However, recent findings of Berger, Dew-Becker, and Giglio (2020) and Dew-Becker and Giglio (2020) casts some doubt on the central role of variations in uncertainty as the source of the countercyclical dispersion.7 This finding also is at variance with Vavra